luisvelduque/practica_creativa/README.md

 7. Flask receives the result via Kafka and pushes it to the browser using **WebSockets**
 8. **Prometheus** scrapes metrics from Flask, Kafka and Cassandra
 9. **Grafana** displays the metrics in a pre-provisioned dashboard
+10. **Airflow** triggers the training pipeline automatically every week
+11. **MLflow** tracks each training run, logging parameters, metrics and the model artifact

 ### Deployment steps